Picasso976/Claude-Code-Leaked-Source/README.md

 *Intellectual Property: All code and logic remain the property of Anthropic PBC.
 *This archive is provided "as-is" to assist the AI safety and developer communities in understanding modern autonomous agent architectures.

+---

+Archived on: March 31, 2026
+Original leak discovery: @Fried_rice

+>⭐If you're researching AI agent architectures, tool-use systems, or modern CLI agent design, this is an unprecedented look inside one of the most advanced closed-source coding agents available in 2026.

+---